 Arriving passengers from the cities found a quickly growing number of amusements & activities at Nolans Point to busy themselves.
 New pavilions there offered a variety of restaurants, photo parlors, beach bathing and boat rides, and that's where the story of Mount Arlington really begins!

 When the boom started, there were just small hotels at the Lake.
 Soon, several others were quickly built, and they went up on every part of the lake shoreline.
 Because early roads at the Lake were few and of poor quality, the main way of transportation was by boat.
 New steamboat companies met arriving rail passengers at the trains, either at the Lakawanna station in Landing, or the Jersey Central RR in Nolan's Point, and took them to all parts of the Lake.
 One dock was located at Mount Arlington, and that's where some wealthy investors got the idea for a new luxury resort hotel that catered to well-heeled vacationers, in contrast to the masses who stayed at the day attractions at Nolan's Point.
 The resort that they built in 1887 was called the HOTEL BRESLIN.

 Once the BRESLIN went up, it spurred more development.
 Some early visitors camped at the Lake on wooden platforms.
-Wealthy individuals were building Victorian "cottages" (mansions to you & me) around the Breslin and a substantial millionaire's community sprang up in Mount Arlington.
+Wealthy individuals were building Victorian "cottages" (that would be mansions to you & me) around the Breslin and a substantial millionaire's community sprang up in Mount Arlington.

 |Around 1910 the Hotel was extensively